 You ought to be able to when the course is finished:

-- Recognize the significance of the user interface in the creation of software.
+• Acknowledge the role that user interface has in the development of software.

 He was able to create powerful computers with a lot of storage space because of his ability to miniaturize circuits and cram a lot of them onto tiny, individual chips.
-Computers went from being enormous machinery housed in vast, air-conditioned halls to much smaller devices in less than thirty years.
+In less than thirty years, computers have evolved from massive gear housed in large, air-conditioned halls to considerably smaller devices.
 A significant turning point was the creation of the first personal computers in the 1970s because these devices offered affordable interactive computer power to single users.
-Consequently, rather than a small number of highly skilled programmers being the only users, individuals from all spheres of life, including business, agriculture, education, and retail.
+So instead of just a select group of extremely talented programmers, users from every walk of life—business, retail, education, and agriculture—are using it.

 CS408 Handouts: